parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset SILO.Filetype  PDB

-This key is used to specify the SILO compression options.
+*string* **SILO.CompressionOptions** This key is used to specify the SILO compression options.
 See the SILO manual for the DB_SetCompression command for information on available options.
 NOTE: the options avaialable are highly dependent on the configure options when building SILO.
-Example Useage:

 .. container:: list